StorjOld/dataserv-client/README.rst

 Download `latest windows release from github <https://github.com/Storj/dataserv-client/releases>`_.

-Extarct the zip file to the folder where you wish to have it installed.
+Extract the zip file to the folder where you wish to have it installed.

 ::

     $ dataserv-client.exe version

-The dataserv-client will automaticlly update when new releases are made.
+The dataserv-client will automatically update when new releases are made.

 Ubuntu Linux